Tuesday, 4 May 2021

 Back in 2016 Daniel Immerwahr gave an interview to Dissent magazine which is worth reading as a whole.

 In this post, I will focus on the importance of 'the Kerala model' for his thesis.
-This is eminently silly.
+It is eminently silly.
 Kerala had a large and ancient Christian community, which would feel a natural affinity with Western learning, as well as an indigenous 'Ezhutachan' teacher caste.
 Missionary money and competition between sects meant a big expansion of Education as well as Healthcare.
 High population density meant mimetic effects were broadcast quickly.
 Lower castes were well organized.
 This meant that localized competition raised Health and Educational outcomes but, predictably, fucked up the Economy coz of crazy Commies running around like headless chickens.
-This was cool because Kerala could start exporting labor not just to Sri Lanka and Bombay but the Gulf- where the indigenous Moplah Muslims had historic connections.
+This was cool because Kerala could start exporting labor not just to Sri Lanka and Bombay but the Gulf- with which the indigenous Moplah Muslims had historic connections.
 So Kerala turned into a remittance economy.
 Like Cuba which exported Medical services and Pharma, Kerala defeated 'Baumol Cost disease' by exporting people who wanted the money they sent back to go into Medicines and School Certificates as well as nice houses and better food for the family back home.
 Obviously, Keralites would have been better off if like, South Korean construction workers in the Gulf in the Seventies, they too could have invested in the Malayali version of Samsung.
 Still, they did pretty well because they were hard working, smart, and of good character.
 Furthermore, Kerala is quite far away from Bengal.
-Thus its Communists remained too stupid and provincial to properly understand that fighting American Imperialism must involve being utterly shite all the time.
+Thus, its Communists remained too stupid and provincial to properly understand that fighting American Imperialism must involve being utterly shite all the time.
 Now, because 'Teacher' Shailaja did such a good job handling COVID, 'Captain' Vijayan has got re-elected- though he has kept her out of his new Cabinet.
 The Captain may be able to attract fdi to Kerala and give it high value adding jobs to make up for disappearing opportunities in the Gulf.

 But all this has nothing to with 'communitarianism' or 'the capabilities approach' or other such shite.